Santino-Rocchietti/Santino-Rocchietti/README.md

 ## About me

 I'm Santino, an 18-year-old Data Scientist💻.
-I enjoy collaborating as part of a team because it allows me to learn from others and work together to achieve meaningful goals.I’m passionate about using data to uncover insights and solve complex problems, and I love infusing creativity into my projects.
+I enjoy collaborating as part of a team because it allows me to learn from others and work together to achieve meaningful goals.
+I’m passionate about using data to uncover insights and solve complex problems, and I love infusing creativity into my projects.
 I’m always open to learning and adapting to whatever challenges come my way!

 Here are 5 fun facts about me: